PieKing1215/ptcMod/README.md

 ### Volume Fade
 If enabled, when the song is playing notes will have varying transparency based on their volume and velocity.<br>
-Currently only applies in unit view; will be extended to keyboard view at some point.
+Currently only applies in unit view; will be extended to keyboard view at some point.<br>
+**High performance impact.**

 ### Note Pulse
 If enabled, notes will pulse whiteish when they are played.<br>